 Developed by Larry Williams, Williams %R is a momentum indicator that is the inverse of the Fast Stochastic Oscillator.
 Also referred to as %R, Williams %R reflects the level of the close relative to the highest high for the look-back period.
 In contrast, the Stochastic Oscillator reflects the level of the close relative to the lowest low. %R corrects for the inversion by multiplying the raw value by -100.
-As a result, the Fast Stochastic Oscillator and Williams %R produce the exact same lines, only the scaling is different.
-Williams %R oscillates from 0 to -100.
-Readings from 0 to -20 are considered overbought.
-Readings from -80 to -100 are considered oversold.
+As a result, the Fast Stochastic Oscillator and Williams %R produce the exact same lines, but with different scaling.
+Williams %R oscillates from 0 to -100; readings from 0 to -20 are considered overbought, while readings from -80 to -100 are considered oversold.
 Unsurprisingly, signals derived from the Stochastic Oscillator are also applicable to Williams %R.

 %R = (Highest High - Close)/(Highest High - Lowest Low) * -100 Lowest Low = lowest low for the look-back period Highest High = highest high for the look-back period %R is multiplied by -100 correct the inversion and move the decimal.